andrew/ultimate-awesome/README.md

 - [awesome-web-design](https://github.com/eric-erki/awesome-web-design) -  A curated list of awesome resources for digital designers.
 - [really-awesome-gan](https://github.com/eric-erki/really-awesome-gan) - A list of papers on Generative Adversarial (Neural) Networks.
 - [awesome-resources](https://github.com/ERNI-Academy/awesome-resources) - Awesome resources for developing projects.
+- [awesome-production-genai](https://github.com/ethicalml/awesome-production-genai) - A curated list of awesome open source libraries to deploy, monitor, version and scale your generative artificial intelligence.
 - [awesome-open-source](https://github.com/EvokeMadness/awesome-open-source) - Free and/or open source software I use on a weekly basis as a maker and daily Linux user.
 - [awesome-lists](https://github.com/EvolveTechnology/awesome-lists) - Curated list of useful resources for software development.
 - [awesome](https://github.com/f0kuz/awesome) - Application made as a recruitment task.
 Technologies used: React.js, SCSS, Flexbox.